 Revlon Discovery Issues

 Currently, Revlon, also a named defendant in some hair relaxer lawsuits, is facing discovery issues.
-The manufacturer is expected to provide updated answers to a list of unclear product names provided by plaintiffs by February 18, 2025.
+The manufacturer was expected to provide updated answers to a list of unclear product names provided by plaintiffs by February 18, 2025.

 Since Revlon is in bankruptcy proceedings, it may be challenging for plaintiffs to recover damages.